Kuadrant/kuadrant-operator/doc/dns.md

 ### DNS Provider Setup

 A DNSPolicy acts against a target Gateway by processing its listeners for hostnames that it can create dns records for.
-In order for it to do this, it must know about dns providers, and what domains these dns providers are currently hosting.
+In order for it to do this, it must know about the dns provider.
 This is done through the creation of dns provider secrets containing the credentials and configuration for the dns provider account.

 If for example a Gateway is created with a listener with a hostname of `echo.apps.hcpapps.net`:
 ```yaml